-The demand for stormwater assets at MCC will increase proportionally with the predicted population growth and predicted demographic
+The demand for stormwater assets at MCC will increase proportionally with the predicted population growth and predicted demographic changes.

 Demand for new services will be managed through a combination of managing existing assets, upgrading existing assets and providing new assets to meet demand and demand management.
-Demand management practices include non-asset and managing failures.
+Demand management practices include non-asset solutions, insuring against risks and managing failures.